Susan Greene has been a professional copywriter for over twenty years. Consistent client praise. Steady referrals. A portfolio that speaks for itself.

 The incompetent literally can't recognize their incompetence.
 The expert can see every flaw, every gap, every alternative approach.

 Your self-doubt is proof of expertise, not evidence against it.
+This is the expertise-confidence paradox—the more you know, the more complexity you see.

 The business cost of constant self-questioning